-We conduct activities in foreign countries and with foreign officials in full compliance with potentially applicable anti-corruption laws, including the U.S. Foreign Corrupt Practices Act, the UK Bribery Act and other potentially applicable local anti-corruption laws.
+We conduct activities in foreign countries and with foreign officials in full compliance with potentially applicable anti-corruption laws, including the U.S. Foreign Corrupt Practices Act, the UK Bribery Act, and other potentially applicable local anti-corruption laws.
 We are committed to the highest ethical standards in all of our activities and interactions.
-CHOP personnel will not give or offer anything of value, directly or indirectly, to any foreign official or any other individual for the purpose of improperly obtaining or retaining a business advantage.
-Simply put, bribes, kickbacks or similar payments are never permitted.
+Hospital personnel will not give or offer anything of value, directly or indirectly, to any foreign official or any other individual for the purpose of improperly obtaining or retaining a business advantage.
+Bribes, kickbacks, or similar payments are never permitted.